 - It covers dental care.
 Dental procedures are a frequently forgotten and expensive treatment that all dogs will need from time to time, but Pet Assure helps reduce your pet’s tooth-cleaning bill.

 On the other hand, owners who did not like the program primarily complained about two things:

 A handful of customers also reported service problems, such as having difficulty obtaining a refund for the money-back guarantee.
-However, the vast majority of the reviews who mentioned the Pet Assure customer service staff spoke glowingly about them.
+However, the vast majority of pet parents who mentioned the Pet Assure customer service staff spoke glowingly about them.

-Additionally, Pet Assure representatives responded courteously to customer comments on several different platforms and review sites.
+Additionally, Pet Assure’s representatives responded courteously to customer comments on several different platforms and review sites.

-We’ve discussed some of the major differences between Pet Assure and typical pet insurance plans, such as the pre-existing condition issue (most insurance policies will not cover diseases or injuries that your dog already has) and the need to file claims and seek reimbursement after paying the bill (you’ll have to pay the full cost of treatment up front).
+We’ve discussed some of the major differences between Pet Assure and typical pet insurance plans, such as the coverage of pre-existing conditions (most insurance policies will not cover diseases or injuries that your dog already has) and the need to file claims and seek reimbursement after paying the bill (you’ll have to pay the full cost of treatment up front).

 Most insurance plans require that you meet a deductible before they’ll start paying anything and waiting periods are pretty standard.

-This effectively means that if you went to the vet and found out your dog needs an expensive treatment, you could go home, sign up for Pet Assure, return once you receive your membership card, and enjoy a 25% discount.
+This effectively means that if you went to the vet and found out your dog needs an expensive treatment, you could go home, sign up for Pet Assure, return once you receive your discount card, and benefit from a 25% discount.
 You can’t do that with insurance — your dog would have a pre-existing condition, which would not be covered.

 However, there is another big difference to consider.